 Joint Preservation Registry of the Knee

-At NYU Langone’s Joint Preservation and Arthritis Center, the Joint Preservation Registry aims to advance personalized medicine in orthopaedic and musculoskeletal care.
+At NYU Langone’s Joint Preservation and Arthritis Center, the Joint Preservation Registry aims to advance personalized medicine in orthopedic and musculoskeletal care.

 Currently focusing on cartilage damage and osteoarthritis of the knee, the registry captures and combines clinical, biomarker, and outcome data over a five-year period to improve the treatment of knee osteoarthritis.
 The goal is to identify patients who may benefit from joint-preserving procedures, and those who may consider total joint replacement as a treatment option.

-All patients of NYU Langone’s Center for Musculoskeletal Care who have knee complaints are encouraged to enroll.
+All patients of NYU Langone Orthopedic Center who have knee complaints are encouraged to enroll.
 As an observational study, participation does not require any changes to standard procedures.

 Study participants are not required to come in for extra visits, nor are they turned away from coming into the clinic as part of a study exercise.
 Patients continue to participate in their own treatment decisions, and can rest assured that time with their physician is not disrupted.